lpirl/admintools/windows/backup/readme.md

 All directorys above the maximum backup number will be deleted permanently.

-To change the maxumum numbers of backups to be stored:
+To change the maximum numbers of backups to be stored:

 1. right click on "backup.bat"
 2. edit